DuttonIndustrial/guest-lvm-backup/README.md

 guest-lvm-tape
 ===============

-Similar to guest-lvm-backup, but copies the data to a tape instead of a remote backup location.
+Similar to guest-lvm-backup, but blindly copies all of the data to a tape instead of a remote backup location. guest-lvm-tape does no rsync magic.

 Currently it copies 2 files.
 The first file contains information about the backup.
 It is a small text file.
 The second file is and entire gzipped copy of the logical volume.